polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 [the `DetermineContractAddress` documentation](https://substrate.dev/rustdocs/v2.0.0-rc6/pallet_contracts/trait.Trait.html#associatedtype.DetermineContractAddress)
 that it requires the trait `ContractAddressFor`.
-The Contracts pallet itself implements a type with this trait in `contract::SimpleAddressDeterminator`, thus we can use that implementation to satisfy our `contracts::Trait`.
+The Contracts pallet itself implements a type with this trait in `contract::SimpleAddressDeterminator`, thus we can use that implementation to satisfy our `pallet_contracts::Trait`.
 At this point, I really recommend you explore the source code of the [Contracts pallet](https://github.com/paritytech/substrate/blob/v2.0.0-rc6/frame/contracts/src/lib.rs) if things don't make sense or you want to gain a deeper understanding.